PaulKinlan/paul.kinlan.me/content/en/2010-11-30-chrome-extension-post-to-buzz-the-basics.markdown

 <p>Thats it.
 Honest.
 If you visit chrome://extensions, click &ldquo;Developer Mode&rdquo;
 and click &ldquo;Load unpacked extension&hellip;&rdquo; and select the folder with your manifest in, you will see that it loads&hellip;..
-Although it doesn&rsquo;t do anything.</p>
+Although it doesn't do anything.</p>

 <p>Lets add a little something, so at least I can show you something cool
 (ish).</p>

-<p>This extension wouldn&rsquo;t be much without a button that was alway visible to
+<p>This extension wouldn't be much without a button that was alway visible to
 the user so that they can click on it to post the current page to Buzz.
 So lets do that.</p>